Thomas Duncan Greenlees: Biography

 He was born in Kilmarnock, Ayrshire, Scotland, the son of Dr Thomas Greenlees of Ballantrae.
 He studied medicine at the University of Edinburgh, graduating with an MB ChB in 1882.
 He chiefly concerned himself with psychological aspects of health.

 He worked in the City of London Asylum at Stone (1882–1884) and at Carlisle Asylum (1884–1887) and Dartford Asylum (1887–1890).
-Then in 1890 he obtained a post as Medical Superintendent of the Grahamstown Asylum (now Fort England Psychiatric Hospital) in South Africa.
+Then in 1890 he obtained a post as Medical Superintendent of the Grahamstown Asylum (now Fort England Psychiatric Hospital) in the Cape Colony.
 He remained there until 1908.
 He held a secondary post at Grahamstown Chronic Sick Hospital.

 He was elected a fellow of the Royal Society of Edinburgh in 1897.
 His proposers were Alexander Edington, Henry Barnes, W Campbell, and Sir William Turner.
 He received his doctorate (MD) in 1901.
 In the First World War he served as a Major in the Royal Army Medical Corps, acting as Commanding Officer of the Weymouth Military Hospital.

 In later years, he worked at Fenstanton Asylum, a private home in Streatham Hill.
 During this period he lived in Fordingbridge.

 He retired in 1922 to St Leonards-on-Sea on the south coast of England and died there following a short illness on 22 January 1929.
 He was the father of writer Duncan Greenlees.